Ariel-Schwartz-254/Ariel-Schwartz-254/README.md

 Hi!
 My name is Ariel Schwartz
 ======================================================================================================================================

-Frontend Developer
+Full-Stack Developer
 ------------------

 Welcome to my GitHub profile!
-As a frontend developer, I'm on a mission to create intuitive and visually pleasing web interfaces.
+As a Full-Stack developer, I'm on a mission to create intuitive and visually pleasing web applications.
 Explore my repositories to discover my projects, where I blend creativity with cutting-edge technologies to deliver outstanding user experiences.

 <!---*   🖥️  See my portfolio at [Ariel Schwartz](http://arielschwartz.com) --->
 *   🌍  I'm based in Tel Aviv, Israel